Nathalie (song)

 "Nathalie" is a 1964 song by French singer Gilbert Bécaud.

 Its lyrics were written by Pierre Delanoë and its music composed by Gilbert Bécaud.
 The song was released in May 1964 and was a big success.

-The song talks about a beautiful Soviet tourist guide.
+The song talks about the brief romance between a French visitor and a beautiful Soviet tourist guide.
 It is claimed that the song "Nathalie" reflected the beginning of reapprochement between France and the USSR.

+In 1983, Bécaud sang a continuation of the story in "La Fille de Nathalie", with lyrics again written by Delanoë and music composed by Bécaud.
+The song is in the form of a letter by the teenage daughter born to the French tourist and his Soviet guide and also makes references to the hardships in the USSR at the time.